meowmeow11118888/sonarqube-docker/README.md

 # SonarQube Docker Compose Setup

 A production-ready Docker Compose configuration for running SonarQube Community Edition with PostgreSQL database.
+This comprehensive, production-ready SonarQube setup provides enterprise-grade documentation, health checks, and resource optimization that transforms a basic Docker deployment into a deployment-ready solution for teams of any size.﻿

 ## Overview